 Table of Contents

-With that said, this is where water filters make their mark.
+With that said, this is where water filtration systems make their mark.
 Although it might be considered a hefty investment, you can enjoy a lot of benefits from owning your water filter.
 You can either have a countertop or an under-the-sink water filter or even one that comes with your refrigerator.

-An activated carbon filter is a type of filter that mainly detoxifies contaminants found in water.
+An activated carbon filter is a type of filter that mainly detoxifies contaminants found in tap water.
 It’s a barrier that divides the filtered water and the contaminants during the process.
 This article will provide you the necessary information you need to know about activated carbon filters.